 Align your assignments with the platform

 You will need to take each of your activities and assignments and imagine how they could be accomplished within the Teams environment. (eg. It could be great to use ‘track changes’ as a way of iteratively supporting a writing student through writing an essay, but you’ll have to work out how to grade it without the artifact of a ‘submission’ of a document.)
 There are many possibilities, but this can cause a potential problem.

 Control the time that people will be working

 There are certainly students who need ‘encouragement’ to work, but there is a whole other group that will work as hard as you allow them to work.
 The open ended nature of the Teams platform could lead to students working too much, contacting other teammates at 2am or peppering you with chat messages.
 Devise clear rules and stick to them.

 Work with the system

-If you want Teams to work like an LMS (learning management system), then stop using Teams and use your institutional LMS.
+You are always going to be frustrated if you expect Teams to work like a Learning Management System.
 Teams is great for running ongoing conversations, collaborative project work and flexibility.
 It’s not great for rigid assignments and multiple-choice exams.